 Related Reading: Best Classroom Games to Help Teachers Elevate Their Efforts

 Step 1.
 Understand requirements

 Every sensory disorder child has different needs.
-Therefore, if you are setting up a small sensory room inside your classroom for a particular student, you should understand their stimulation needs and set up the room accordingly.
+Therefore, if you are setting up a small sensory room for a particular student inside your classroom, you should understand their stimulation needs and set up the room accordingly.

 However, if you plan to set up a multipurpose sensory room for the entire school, you need to add different toys and things that can help everyone.

 Next, you must find a peaceful and relaxing area to set up a sensory room in your school.
 Select a room with fresh sunlight, a playground view, and fewer outdoor noises.

 After that, divide the sensory room into sections like a calming corner, time-out area, or thinking zone.
 This creates the mindset that there is a safe place to go when a certain behavior triggers.